bevuta/teletrofono/README.md

 cp config.example.clj config.clj
 ```

-The `config.example.clj` contains all configuration options with
+The file `config.example.clj` contains all configuration options with
 documentation as code comments.
 Please look there for a explanation of
 the options.